Chapter 5 BWV 24 Ein ungefärbt Gemüte

 The fourth cantata of the cycle for the fourth Sunday after Trinity.

 A number of speculative questions arise with the consideration of C 24.
 It is the fourth work of Bach′s first Leipzig cycle and it is clearly much slighter than any of the first three cantatas which were all constructed on a grand scale, in two complementary sections, encompassing either eleven or fourteen movements.
 C 24 has just the six and it opens modestly with a lightly scored alto aria.
-The one chorus (disregarding, for the moment, the closing chorale which maintains the principle of added independent instrumental parts) is concise and compact.
+The one chorus (disregarding, for the moment, the closing chorale which maintains the principle of an unembroidered four part choral harmonisation with added independent instrumental parts) is concise and compact.
 Might one assume that Bach, who had clearly hit the ground running at the start of his appointment, was now finding that the weekly rehearsal and presentation of massive works was putting too great a strain upon his young performers, his congregations or even himself?

 A glance at the established schedule of performances, however, tells us that such speculation is premature.
 This Fourth Sunday of Trinity 1723 was graced with no less music than on each of the previous three weeks because Bach presented two cantatas, Cs 24 and 185, at the same service (Dürr p 417).
 In effect, he was continuing the established practice of the two-part structure simply by cobbling two shorter ones together, one newly composed, the other resurrected.
-The preparation of the performances would have required no less effort than those of the previous three weeks since these two cantatas contained a total of twelve movements, one more than C 21 and roughly commensurate with the fourteen in each of Cs 75 and 76.
-Clearly we must not jump to rash conclusions about Bach′s inability to cope with his self-imposed programme.
+The preparation of the performances would have required no less effort than those of the previous three weeks since these two cantatas contained a total of twelve movements, one more than C 21 and roughly commensurate with the fourteen comprising each of Cs 75 and 76.
+Clearly we must not jump to rash conclusions about Bach′s inability to cope with his self-imposed schedule.

 There is one further point of legitimate speculation.
 C 24, presumably the first work that Bach composed anew after beginning his duties at Leipzig, is structured differently from Cs 75, 76 and 21; it begins with an aria and places its one chorus centrally.
-In the first half dozen works of the second Leipzig cycle Bach deliberately set out his stall to demonstrate the sheer range of styles, structures and techniques which his congregations could expect over the coming months.
+Thus, in the first half dozen works of the second Leipzig cycle it would seem that Bach deliberately set out his stall to demonstrate the sheer range of styles, structures and techniques which his congregations could expect over the coming months.
 Might he have been doing something similar here, near the beginning of this introductory cycle?
 The first two cantatas begin with a chorus, the third with a sinfonia, the fourth with an aria and the fifth with a duet.
 There is a mixture of secco and accompanied recitatives.
 Choruses may be compact and extended and arias may be supported by ritornello only or a variety of obbligato instruments.
 Stylistically, the music may be intimate and chamber-like or boldly operatic.
 In less than half a dozen works Bach demonstrated the extensive range of possibilities of what, technically and artistically, might constitute his vision of ′well regulated′ church music.

 Nevertheless, C 24 still comes across very much as a chamber music piece, requiring only the instrumental support of strings, continuo, two oboes and a solitary trumpet.
-And if only because it seems to have been the first cantata that Bach fully composed after beginning his appointment at Leipzig, it is a significant piece.

 The key to an understanding of this cantata lies within the two recitatives that abut the central chorus.
 The theme is essentially two sided: one part expresses God′s honesty and the positive outcomes that eventuate when the uncorrupted Christian′s mind allows itself to be encompassed by His goodness.
 The other is the almost ferocious and venomous attack on the hypocrites who turn from Him and wear the devil′s clothes.
 The central chorus expresses the simple and unambiguous golden rule: do unto other as you would wish them do unto you.